ritterim/rimdev-blog/src/content/posts/2023-04-11-never-get-bit-by-z-index-again.md

 - z-index will only work on those elements that are assigned a `position` other than `static`
 - elements are essentially assigned a natural z-index based on their order in the stack
   - I like to think of elements like a deck of cards.
 Each sibling is stacked on top of the previous element
-- nested eleements with z-index won't really do anything unless their parent element has a specific z-index
+- nested elements with z-index won't really do anything unless their parent element has a specific z-index
 - For a more indepth read on z-index I encourage you to read [this post](/z-index-is-confusing/)

 We're currently redesigning one of our websites, which will remain nameless, and we have some fixed elements at the top of the page.
 These elements require some z-index.
 We have a drawer that sits just below the header which contains some filters for a specific page.
 On this same page we want to show a table comparing selections but we still want the filters to show.
 Not a problem, we just need to make sure one z-index is higher than the other.